|Survey name||International Passenger Survey (IPS)|

 We define a long-term international migrant (applying the UN definition) as someone who changes his or her country of usual residence for a period of at least a year, so that the country of destination effectively becomes the country of usual residence.

 LTIM estimates are based on data from the International Passenger Survey (IPS), which is a sample survey, with adjustments made for asylum seekers, resettlement schemes, switchers and flows to and from Northern Ireland; 95% confidence intervals are published alongside each estimate.

-Approximately 700,000 IPS interviews are conducted each year for migration purposes and of these around 4,000 interviewees are identified as long-term international migrants.
+Approximately 800,000 IPS interviews are conducted each year for migration purposes and of these between 3,000 and 4,000 interviewees are identified as long-term international migrants.